 (1a) Over the last five weeks, Joe has earned $5000.

 2a) Over the last six months, May has written ten essays.

-Here the aspect is perfect simple, indicating that the speaker sees the event (earning/writing) as complete/finished - ie Joe has earned a total of $5,000 and Mary has written a total of 10 essays (probably one after the other) in the time period.
+Here the aspect is perfect simple, indicating that the speaker sees the event (earning/writing) as complete/finished - ie Joe has earned a total of $5,000 and Mary has completed a total of 10 essays (probably one after the other) in the time period.
 However, the tense is present - indicating that the time period is seen as including both past and present - ie running up to today.

 Contrast this with :

 (1b) Over the last five weeks, Joe has been earning $5000.